Many capable students miss out on OC due to a lack of preparation. We double your child’s chance to get an offer.

 Our tutors who teach the deductive reasoning are mathematics teachers, usually high school mathematics teachers who are also trained how to teach primary students

-The program runs from Term 1 (10 weeks), Term 2 (10 weeks) and 5 days over the July School Holidays.
+The program runs from Term 4 (10 weeks), of Year3 and Term 1 (10 weeks) of Year4 and 5 days over the April School Holidays.

 Each term, your child will receive their own GEA Selective Program books.